thobauma/AADefDINO/README.md

-# Attention for Adversarial Defense in Self-SupervisedVision Transformers
+# Attention for Adversarial Defense in Self-Supervised Vision Transformers

 ## Material